What I'm reading in 2026

 It just keeps getting better.
 It gets so crazy towards the end of this book that I was just openly cheering in my hotel room.
 Also, holy fuck that plot twist.

-A Lonely Girl Is a Dangerous Thing
+A Lonely Girl is a Dangerous Thing

 Jessie Tu